DrunkSimurgh/Pyegi_Docs/README.md

 ## Features

-* Preview support for each script
+-   Preview support for each script
-* Provides multiple themes (including dark mode)
+-   Provides multiple themes (including dark mode)
-* Connects to Python libraries directly within Aegisub
+-   Connects to Python libraries directly within Aegisub
-* Provides a powerful setup to manage Python versions as well as its libraries
+-   Provides a powerful setup to manage Python versions as well as its libraries
-* Provides flexible tool to manage scripts
+-   Provides flexible tool to manage scripts
-* Provides an automatic GUI making process for Lua-based elements
+-   Provides an automatic GUI making process for Lua-based elements
-* Scripts can be found in a long list, simply by searching a part of their name
+-   Scripts can be found in a long list, simply by searching a part of their name

 ## Future Plans

-* Providing automatic GUI making processes for mainly used programming languages
+-   Providing automatic GUI making processes for mainly used programming languages.
-* Creating efficient tools to automate the laborious aspects of subtitle editing.
+-   Creating efficient tools to automate the laborious aspects of subtitle editing.